Optimizing WooCommerce SEO is a good start to rank higher and boost sales.

 Besides, website speed is not only important to improve your SEO for WooCommerce and impacts the on-site user experience.

-Helpful article suggestion for you: 22 UX Tips Increase E-Commerce Conversion
+Helpful article suggestion for you: 22 Best UX Tips to Increase Your E-commerce Conversions

 You can analyze your website speed with Google’s own tool, PageSpeed Insights.

 Many WooCommerce SEO plugins and extensions can help you grow your business and improve your SEO faster.